 Parents or legal guardians of campers (parents and legal guardians are both referred to in this section as "Guardian") should first contact the site Camp Director regarding any issues, or complaint regarding such matters.
 The Guardian will be given the opportunity to discuss the matter in private.
-2. If, after notifying the site Camp Director, the Guardian is not satisfied with the resolution of the issue or complaint, the Parent may contact AAUW [STATE] and/or AAUW national at techtrek@aauw.org.
-The name of the site Camp Director the Guardian first spoke to about the complaint in order to resolve the issue, the nature of the concern or complaint, and the corrective action being sought should be specified.
+2. If, after notifying the site Camp Director, the Guardian is not satisfied with the resolution of the issue or complaint, the Parent may contact AAUW California at techtrek@aauw-ca.org and/or AAUW national at techtrek@aauw.org.
+The name of the site Camp Director whom the Guardian first spoke to about the complaint in order to resolve the issue, the nature of the concern or complaint, and the corrective action being sought should be specified.
 AAUW will make all reasonable efforts to respond within 24 hours.
 A duly authorized representative will contact the Guardian in order to discuss and resolve all issues and concerns with the Guardian.
 The Guardian will be given the opportunity to discuss the matter in private.

 If there are any questions regarding this policy, please contact the site Camp Director (name and contact information provided in the letter accompanying this policy).
-If the site Camp Director is unable to satisfactorily resolve your concerns, please contact AAUW [STATE] (contact information in the letter accompanying this policy) and/or National AAUW at techtrek@aauw.org.
+If the site Camp Director is unable to satisfactorily resolve your concerns, please contact AAUW California at techtrek@aauw-ca.org and/or National AAUW at techtrek@aauw.org.